Using Glycolic Acid in Pregnancy – Is It Safe

 The acid contains tiny agents that eat the glue between cells.
 This loosens the structures that bind the dead skin cells to the epidermis (topmost layer of the skin).
 The acid reacts with the top layer by breaking down the sebum and other substances that bind the cells.
 Dead skin cells are then eroded, revealing youthful, brighter, and smoother skin.
 The acid also moisturises the skin that has been exfoliated.

-Is Glycolic Acid Safe to Use When Pregnant?
+Is Glycolic Acid Safe During Pregnancy?

 However, medical experts do agree that complications could arise due to the chemical peel treatment during pregnancy, which poses a risk of inflammatory hyperpigmentation.
 Therefore, glycolic acid peel is not safe during pregnancy and is not recommended.